 7th grade students continue to study twice a week within the overall religious school framework.
 On Wednesdays the program combines general bnei mitzvah preparation (service leading, d’var Torah – creative writing, chanting of blessings etc.) with individual sessions with the trope tutor.
 On Sunday mornings the students continue to improve their Hebrew reading skills, as well as have a special coming-of-age class with Rabbi Farbman.

-Rabbi Farbman teaches a yearlong confirmation class for 10th graders.
-This class meets once a week and explores many aspects of Judaism, from major texts and commentaries to important modern issues.
+Rabbi Farbman teaches a confirmation class for 9-11th graders.
+This class meets on a monthly basis and explores many aspects of Judaism, from major texts and commentaries to important modern issues.
 The students are challenged to discuss and debate issues of importance to them.
 The Confirmation year culminates with a special service on the Eve of Shavuot, led by the graduates.